cf73/conradfulbrookdesign/content/collections/work/mainstay.md

 id: 60f0d99a-57f2-4711-98a6-1b1bd3cf9ddf
 blueprint: work
 title: Mainstay
-card_blurb: 'An AI-based student support messaging platform for higher-ed, levelling the playing field at historic scale to provide less privileged kids with equal opportunity in life.'
+card_blurb: 'An AI-based student support messaging platform for higher-ed, levelling the playing field at historic scale to provide under-served communities with equal opportunity in college and beyond.'
 main_image: Mainstay1.jpg
 updated_by: 20afbc48-a67b-499d-803b-8e3bff7cf603
-updated_at: 1693153600
+updated_at: 1693280844
 type_of_work:
   - strategy
   - leadership